Cambis/silverstan/README.md

 ## Configuration 🚧

-Each rule can be enabled/disabled manually using the configuration options, please refer to the [rules overview](docs/rules_overview.md) for the available options.
+Each rule can be enabled/disabled individually using the configuration options, please refer to the [rules overview](docs/rules_overview.md) for the available options.